cangjie-bot/cangjie_docs/docs/dev-guide/source_en/Macro/defining_and_importing_macro_package.md

   }
   ```

   The compilation command is as follows.
-Here, the `--output-type` option is used to compile package B into a dynamic library.
-For details about cjc compilation options, refer to the "Appendix > cjc Compilation Options" chapter.
+Here, the `--output-type` option is used to compile package B into a dynamic library:

   ```shell
   cjc B.cj --output-type=dylib -o libB.so